 No matter what is going on, project a sense of steady confidence, that way you will instill it in others.
 Remain fearless and cool to communicate a sense of composure to those you lead.

 - Be Decisive

 Speak with conviction, confidence and authority, and they give employees comfort that everything is under control.

 - Be Accountable

-You have made the choice to assume leadership responsibility so take the required steps to problem solve before things gets out of hand.
+You have chosen to assume leadership responsibility so take the required steps to problem solve before things get out of hand

 - You Got This